 Dilapidated, and seemingly at the end of its journey, the verdict had been solemn and definitive - tear it down.
 That was of course until McAllen Chamber of Commerce fatefully intervened.

-Where others saw a desolated old church, Steve Ahlenius, President of the McAllen Chamber of Commerce, saw the potential to provide the City of McAllen a unique experience, the first of its kind in the region.
-So was birthed the idea of The Old Church Winery.
+Where others saw a desolated old church, Steve Ahlenius, President of the McAllen Chamber of Commerce, saw the potential to provide the City of McAllen a unique venue.
+So was birthed the idea of The Old Church.

 Now, after an investment of $195,000, McAllen Chamber of Commerce has beautifully renovated the Old Church and given it a new life.
 Bright picture windows, rustic wood doors and cedar accents, an exceptional sound system, a freshly restored floor, brand new air conditioning units, and upgrades to bring it to code, a building nearly forgotten to time is to be the catalyst of a new era.

-As the pioneering urban winery of the region, The Old Church Winery will contribute significantly to the opportunities for cultural, community, and business activities in the area.
+The Old Church will contribute significantly to the opportunities for cultural, community, and business activities in the area, for many years to come.

-The Old Church Winery is the first of its kind in the region and offers guests a truly unique experience
+The Old Church in McAllen is the first of its kind in the region and offers guests a truly unique experience

 More Than Urban Development